mrgsolve/nmtests/README.md

 - Install [pkgr](https://github.com/metrumresearchgroup/pkgr)
 - Install packages
   - `bash$ pkgr install`
+- The [pkgr.yml](pkgr.yml) file places an R version requirement on the installation; this can be modified
+- Packages are installed in the `renv` directory in a R version-specific location so that package availability is always consistent with the R version
 - Any issues installing or using pkgr should be resolved with the pkgr maintainers [here](https://github.com/metrumresearchgroup/pkgr/issues)